guedesfelipe/blog/docs/en/docs/python/increasing-performance-sets.md

 Notice that it does a lot of things that the first one doesn't, this makes this approach slower when loading sets in python, because instead of `BUILD_SET` it needs to do 3 more steps, which are `LOAD_NAME`, `BUILD_LIST` and `CALL_FUNCTION`.
 This way is slower because the python interpreter needs to look up the set name to find the constructor, then build a list and finally pass it to the constructor.

+You can find the description of all byte codes <a href="https://docs.python.org/3/library/dis.html#python-bytecode-instructions" target="_blank">here</a>.

 ## 📈 Benchmark

 In the table below, we can see the difference between the two way, and which one is more optimized: